KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_relFiles.rst

 Insert the product key.

--**Step 5.** If the user has chosen the online activation, the products corresponding to the purchased product keys are selected automatically and are not changeable by the user.
+- **Step 5.** If the user has chosen the online activation, the products corresponding to the purchased product keys are selected automatically and are not changeable by the user.
 If the user has chosen the offline procedure he/she must manually select at least one component to be installed.

 .. figure:: media/image12.png

 Select components.

--**Step 6.**  Select the desired application server and set up its installation folder.
+- **Step 6.**  Select the desired application server and set up its installation folder.
 The installer checks the installation path of the application server before moving to the next step.

 .. figure:: media/image13.png

 Application server configuration.

--**Step 7.** The metadata database is used by Knowage as repository for the configuration information.
+- **Step 7.** The metadata database is used by Knowage as repository for the configuration information.

 .. figure:: media/image14.png